stellarscripts/stellar_firma_transcripts/_posts/2019-10-25-executivequarterly-ep37q2fd-h.piltz-id63277482-.md

 #### HARTRO

 I even sing-- I sing the Board song every morning.
 I didn't-- You didn't let me carry on.
 It's fine, no, I understand.
 I mean, you-- you're-- you're in charge here. [__SIGMUND:__ Mm-hmm.]
-Uh, but, in my, in my perfect day, I, after I, uh, get Shelled I also sing the Board anthem.
+Uh, but, in my-- in my perfect day, I-- after I, uh, get Shelled I also sing the Board anthem.
+I...

 #### SIGMUND

-So, you have an almost *exemplary* record of, of both planet delivery and customer satisfaction.
+So, you have an almost *exemplary* record of-- of both planet delivery and customer satisfaction.

 #### HARTRO